hritikd3/googleSheetToRestApi/README.md

 - open AppScript and write JS code.
 - after completing click on deployment and then options and select web app
 - give it a name and select share to *anyone*
+- it will open your google acocunt to authorize and you are good to go
+- Now copy the *URL* i.e, your RestApi and use it in your sideProject